Compliance (film): Release

 Compliance premiered at the 2012 Sundance Film Festival in January.
 The film received a limited release in the United States beginning August 17, 2012.
 It was released by Soda Pictures in the UK and Ireland on March 22, 2013.

 Reception

 The film received generally positive reviews and Dowd's performance as the manipulated restaurant manager was met with critical acclaim, earning her the National Board of Review Award for Best Supporting Actress.
 The review aggregator website Rotten Tomatoes reports an 89% approval rating with an average rating of 7.5/10 based on 140 reviews.
 The website's consensus reads, "Anchored by smart, sensitive direction and strong performances, Compliance is a ripped-from-the-headlines thriller that's equal parts gripping and disturbing."
-On Metacritic, it has a score of 68 out of 100 based on 32 reviews, indicating "generally favorable reviews".
+On Metacritic, it has a score of 68 out of 100 based on 32 reviews, indicating "generally favorable" reviews.

 At the premiere at the 2012 Sundance Film Festival, Compliance was met with controversy, as the audience's response included several walkouts and shouting matches during the film's question and answer session.

+Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and wrote, "Compliance encourages us to feel superior to the employees of a fast-food chicken chain in Ohio, and so we do: Audiences are said to be outraged at what the characters do, and San Francisco-based critic Omar Moore went back to more screenings to confirm that there were walk-outs.
+In the case of Compliance, the walk-outs aren't because it's a bad movie, but because it's all too effective at exposing the human tendency to cave in to authority."